RikkaApps/Shizuku/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug of Shizuku
+about: Report a bug of Shizuku™
 title: ''
 labels: ''
 assignees: ''

 ---

-Please report bugs of Shizuku itself.
+Please report bugs of Shizuku™ itself.

 **Requirements:**

-- [ ] Shizuku version is up-to-date
+- [ ] Shizuku™ version is up-to-date
-- [ ] Shizuku is downloaded from official channels (GitHub release or Google Play)
+- [ ] Shizuku™ is downloaded from official channels (GitHub release or Google Play)
-- [ ] Shizuku is not running in a virtual environment or broken ROM (GrapheneOS)
+- [ ] Shizuku™ is not running in a virtual environment or broken ROM (GrapheneOS)
-- [ ] (Root users) No Xposed installed / Xposed is not enabled for Shizuku
+- [ ] (Root users) No Xposed installed / Xposed is not enabled for Shizuku™

 Change "[ ]" to "[x]" if it meets the requirements.